 On May 1, 2020, VOCEL received loan proceeds in the amount of \$121,205 under the Paycheck Protection Program ("PPP").
+The full amount was forgiven in January 2021 and is recorded in the Statement of Activities.
+In fiscal year 2021, VOCEL applied for additional funds and received loan proceeds in the amount of \$134,022 under the PPP on February 16, 2021.
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the twenty-four-week period.
+The amount of loan forgiveness could be reduced if the borrower terminates employees or reduces salaries during the twenty-four-week period.

 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
-VOCEL has elected to follow ASC 958-605 and record the loan once forgiveness conditions are substantially met or explicitly waived, the entity would reduce the loan and record a contribution for the amount forgiven.
+VOCEL has elected to follow ASC 958-605 and record as a loan.
+Once forgiveness conditions are substantially met or explicitly waived, the entity would reduce the loan and record a contribution for the amount forgiven.